- Animal Production: inoculants, preventive practices

 - Farm Business Management: feasibility study

-- Natural Resources/Environment: biodiversity, drift/runoff buffers, habitat enhancement, hedges - woody, riparian buffers
+- Natural Resources/Environment: biodiversity, habitat enhancement, hedges - grass

 - Production Systems: agroecosystems, holistic management, organic agriculture, permaculture